Enjoy grocery shopping or a fan of Korean cooking shows? The Chances are, You’ll bump into the names of vegetables and fruits in Korean a lot .

 The Seasonal Fruits Korean Eats In Winter(December- February)

-In south korea, strawberry and Tangerines are the popular seasonal korean fruits in winter.
+In South Korea, strawberries and tangerines are the popular seasonal Korean fruits in winter.

-The best time to eat Tangerines is November to February every year especially the Jeju citrus called hallabong(a crossbreed of an orange and a tangerine).
-They are cheap, sweat and provide loads of vitamins to spend cold seasons.
+The best time to eat tangerines is from November to February every year, especially the Jeju citrus called hallabong(a crossbreed of an orange and a tangerine).
+They are inexpensive, tasty, and packed with vitamins to help you get through the winter.

-Fresh whole korean strawberries are the craze from mid December to May and almost found in loads of desserts during winter season .
+Fresh whole Korean strawberries are the craze from mid-December to May and are almost always found in loads of desserts during the winter season.

-In other words, these list of korean fruits you are likely to find, if you plan to visit to korea in winters
+In other words, this list of Korean fruits is what you are likely to find if you plan to visit Korea in the winter.

 The Seasonal Korean Fruits You Can Eat In Spring(March-May)

-In korea, spring(from march to may) is time of korean fruits like mangoes and kumquats.
+In Korea, spring(from March to May) is the time for Korean fruits like mangoes and kumquats.

-If you are visiting Korea this time, Hit a local fruit store or market, get some fresh mangoes and kumquats, and munch on.
+If you are visiting Korea this time, Hit a local fruit store or market, get some fresh mangoes and kumquats, and munch on them.

 · watch Korean cooking videos